near/docs/docs/community/contribute/nearcore.md

 ### Setting for building without optimizations (recommended for Intellij/CLion)

 Building this way cuts down build time, but the node will likely be too slow to run.
-This is useful in case you need to build package to run tests or do build withing CLion/Intellij.
+This is useful in case you need to build package to run tests or do build within CLion/Intellij.

 ```bash
 # cargo clean